All Episodes

 Like a lot of people just sort of intuitively believe the right thing.

-Like I would say that, like for example, QAnon, right?
+Like I would say that, like, for example, QAnon, right?

 I'm not a QAnon guy, okay?

-I think that it was a sci-out.
+I think that it was a psyop.

 That being said, the QAnon people, despite the fact that I think they're wrong about everything, are fundamentally right in the foundational philosophy of the movement, which is the political elite are running the show and you can't trust a goddamn thing that they say.

-Like that's like the philosophy, and they're intuitively right, but they're like getting all the the like the details wrong, right?
+And they're intuitively right, but they're like getting all the details wrong.

-And so it undermines the entire sort of like I don't know, I don't want to say right wing, because I'm I'm not partisan like that.
+I don't want to say right wing because I'm not partisan like that.

-You can be you can be right about one thing or the philosophy or the theme behind something with and get the details wrong, you know.
+It's like, no, no, no, you can be, you can be right about one thing or the philosophy or the theme behind something and get the details wrong, you know?

-But that's that's what the woke agenda does.
+But that's, that's what the woke agenda does.

-They they use one mistake or they use one label.
+They, they use one mistake or they use one label.

-Racist YouTuber joins, oh I'm a rumbler.
+Racist YouTuber joins, oh, I'm a rumbler.

-Racist rumbler joins Kanye West campaign.
+Racist Rumbler joins Kanye West's campaign.

-They they that was a title article.
+That was a titled article.

 They're trying to call me racist.

-That's how they got Andrew Tate Band.
+That's how they got Andrew Tape Ben.

 They labeled him a misogynist.